contiki-os/contiki/cpu/mc1322x/doc/rpl-tutorial.md

     fe80:0000:0000:0000:0250:c2ff:fea8:c266
     Tentative global IPv6 address aaaa:0000:0000:0000:0250:c2ff:fea8:c266

-This mac address is used to derive it's IPv6 address.
+This mac address is used to derive its IPv6 address.
 In this example, it's aaaa::0250:c2ff:fea8:c266.

 The border router connects to your computer over a SLIP tunnel formed